hdefazio/Pedestrian-Tracker/README.md

+# Updates

+The Dockerfile sets up an OpenVino environment.

+The detection threshold can now be set with -d_thr, input_h is set with -in_h, and input_w is set with -in_w.
+All are optional and have default values set.

 # Pedestrian Tracker Demo

 This demo showcases Pedestrian Tracking scenario: it reads frames from an input video sequence, detects pedestrians in the frames, and builds trajectories of movement of the pedestrians in